gentilkiwi/st25tb_kiwi/README.md

 ## Authors

-Benjamin DELPY ðŸ¥� `gentilkiwi`, you can contact me on Twitter ( @gentilkiwi ) or by mail ( benjamin [at] gentilkiwi.com )
+Benjamin DELPY 🥝 gentilkiwi, you can contact me on Twitter ( @gentilkiwi ) or by mail ( benjamin [at] gentilkiwi.com )
-Tear off part is 99% the (crazy) work of @SecLabz, see his repository https://github.com/SecLabz/near-field-chaos for more informations, and functionnalities! â�¤ï¸�
+Tear off part is 99% the (crazy) work of @SecLabz, see his repository https://github.com/SecLabz/near-field-chaos for more informations, and functionnalities! ❤️

 This is a personal development, please respect its philosophy and don't use it for bad things!